pantor/ruckig/README.md

 ## Tutorial

-Furthermore, a tutorial will explain the basics to include online generated trajectories within your robotics or machining application.
+Furthermore, a tutorial will explain the basics to include online generated trajectories within your application.
 A working example can be found in the `examples` directory.
 A time-optimal trajectory for a single degree of freedom is shown in the figure below.

 ![Trajectory Profile](https://github.com/pantor/ruckig/raw/master/doc/example_profile.png?raw=true)